sematext/docs/docs/experience/resources.md

 Open the details page for some page load to access the Resource Waterfall table.

-This table shows downloaded resources ordered by the time when resource got discovered.
-Each row shows the different stages of the download process.
+This table shows the downloaded resources ordered by the time they were discovered.
+Each row shows different stages of the download process.

 You can sort the waterfall by Size, Load Time, Time to Loaded, and Time Started (Waterfall).